taocpp/config/doc/Two-Phase-Evaluation.md

 # Two Phase Evaluation

-The evaluation of config files to produce a single JSON object as output is based on two phases.
+The evaluation of config files that produces a single JSON object as output is based on two phases.

 ## Phase One

 During parsing, all Phase One features are evaluated immediately as they are encountered in the config file.

-Most features are Phase One, i.e. everything except for references and, consequently, additions (or concatenations).
+Most features are Phase One, i.e. everything except for references and additions/concatenations.

-*References are the only reason that additions need to be stored in the intermediate data structure.
+*References are the only reason that additions/concatenations need to be stored in the intermediate data structure.
-Most additions are not performed until Phase Two; when an operand is a reference it is necessary to delay the addition to after the reference was resolved to a value.
+Most additions/concatenations are not performed until Phase Two; when an operand is a reference it is necessary to delay the addition/concatenation to after the reference was resolved to a value.
-Otherwise additions could be performed while parsing like in JAXN.*
+Otherwise additions/concatenations could be performed while parsing like they are in JAXN.*

 The resulting data structure can be conceptually imagined as JSON (actually JAXN) with two extensions: